Last updated on

 The tender meatballs are smothered in a rich mushroom gravy to create a dish that is warm and cozy.
 The entire family will love this classic comfort food recipe.

-Salisbury Steak Meatballs Ingredients
+Ingredients for Salisbury Steak Meatballs

-- Pepper - fresh cracked black pepper
+• 1 teaspoon of fresh cracked black pepper

-- Mushroom - mushroom pieces and stems, drained
+• 1 (4-ounce) can of mushroom pieces and stems, drained

-- Kitchen Bouquet seasoning sauce - optional
+• 1 teaspoon of Kitchen Bouquet seasoning sauce (optional)

 If you choose to mix the meat with your bare hands, we recommend using disposable gloves.
 That way, it’s less messy and you reduce the risk of cross-contamination.
 You might also consider having a dedicated scoop for meatballs.
 Be sure to clearly mark the scoop for anyone to recognize.